Outstanding Balance Meaning [US Credit Basics]

 In fact, if not managed correctly, an outstanding balance can have a negative impact on a person’s credit score.

-This article is part of our free series on credit basics, ranging from how to get a credit card with an ITIN number to answering questions like what increases loan balance.
+This article is part of our free credit card series, ranging from how to get a credit card with an ITIN number to answering questions like what increases loan balance.

 Feel free to use the table of contents to jump ahead to the sections most relevant to you.